Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 The King's Curse = A simple text based adventure using Ascii graphics taken from  https://www.asciiart.eu/

-Who Dare Wins= A tactical dice game with a high score function.
+Who Dare Wins= A tactical dice game with a high score save function.
 Demonstrate how to OPEN/READ/WRITE TXT.FILES as well as an example of 'clear screen' function.

 The Road To Eden = Make hard decisions as you make your way to the city of Eden.
 Demonstrate how to open and read multiple lines/elements within a txt.file.